Veterinary Vertex

 Janice O'Brien:In terms of, like the generative AI that's becoming really popular in those sorts of things, like I don't know how useful it's going to be for this research, like if I ask a generative AI to make me a table, who knows what it's going to put in there?
 So, I don't, I don't know that I would trust that, but I am excited about some of the tools.
 Like I was just at a conference this weekend and somebody introduced something to me called lit maps, which is something that like if you put in one study, it'll tell it'll give you a map like a, like a diagram map of all the studies that either cited it or it cited and help you find kind of related works that you may not have otherwise found using other research tools.
 So, I think that was one really cool type of thing that I found I think could be useful in research.

 Sarah Wright:We use two really cool programs.
 One is called Altmetric and it tracks the online attention an article receives, so not traditional citations but pretty much everything else, including patents and policy documents.
 It's always fascinating to see the reach that research can have.
 And every article published in chat on AJVR gets its own little Altmetric badge, or the donut as I like to call it, because it's a circle with different colors and like indicating different things, like news, etc. So that's pretty cool.
 And then we also use dimensions, which actually does traditional citations and same thing.
-So when your article gets cited, it'll get a badge showing the citations that have been performed using your work.
-So a cool way to see the reach and impact and interconnectedness.
+So, when your article gets cited, it'll get a badge showing the citations that have been performed using your work.
+So, a cool way to see the reach and impact and interconnectedness.
 And to our listeners just joining, we're discussing dog and owner demographics and diet choice with our guests Janice O'Brien and Audrey Ruppel.
-So, janice, how did your training prepare you to write this manuscript?
-So?
+So, Janice, how did your training prepare you to write this manuscript?

-Janice O'Brien:I think there's different types of training in terms of, like there's the academic training and then there's also just the general life experience training, and I feel like the general life experience training set me up because it it helped me generate all the questions I thought I wanted to get answered in.
+Janice O'Brien:So, I think there's different types of training in terms of, like there's the academic training and then there's also just the general life experience training, and I feel like the general life experience training set me up because it it helped me generate all the questions I thought I wanted to get answered in.
 In research, you know, either whether that was being you know in practice and just talking to people about what are you feeding your dog and I felt like I was I feel like I did notice different differences in where people, what people are feeding their dogs in like Texas versus in Virginia, um, and.
 But then in terms of actual academic training, I would say that you know, the program has provided me with a lot of um, really cool experiences to learn types of different types of um, epidemiology methods and things like that.
-So both are really helpful, like real world experience and also the academia perspective.
+So, both are really helpful, like real world experience and also the academia perspective.

 Sarah Wright:Yeah, sounds like the best of both worlds there.
 Now, this next set of questions is going to be very important for our listeners.
 The first one centers around the veterinarian.
 So what is one piece of information the veterinarian should know about dietary choices for dogs?